roxma/vim-encode/README.md

 This plugin is for encoding pasted text for you code.
 You should keep the original text as comment for readability or somewhere else anyway.

+## How to add my own encode type?

+Call `encode#add(type,handler)`, the hander here is a function that takes raw string as parameter and return the encoded string.